Okatse Canyon Natural Monument: Morphology

 Okatse Canyon Natural Monument is a 2 kilometers segment of a 14 kilometers long Okatse River.
 Erosion of river valley created a 3–6 meters wide canyon, in some places 15–20 meters wide.
 The canyon depth varies from 20 to 100 meters.

 Canyon has several waterfalls including Kinchkha Waterfall Natural Monument and several tiny lakes, one of them, Oskapo is 60 meters long.
 In some places the canyon walls almost merge and produce natural caverns, one of them named Boga, from which the canyon bottom can be seen.
 Below Boga, the depth of the canyon rises to 100 meters.
 Geologists identified here a tectonic plume rising from the Earth's crust.
 Therefore the lower part of the river valley is elevated by several tens of meters compared to the middle section of the valley.
 The valley was blocked by a tectonic fracture and a Gordian lake was formed in which clay-sand was deposited.
 Along the canyon there are several caves from which the karst waters flows into the Okatse River.

 Flora

 Canyon valley vegetation benefit from steady water supply and canyon's peculiar microclimate some pretty big trees has grown on it sloping banks, including rare and endangered timber specimens.
 River valley is covered with forest bushes.

-Prehistoric flora has been studied by analyzing sediments of canyon's Gordian lake, which are 27 meters or more thick.
+Pre-historic flora has been studied by analyzing sediments of canyon's Gordian lake, which are 27 meters or more thick.